ifedorenko/com.ifedorenko.m2e.mavendev/README.md

   Project->Clean after change mojo annotations.
 * Workspace dependency resolution is disabled for Run/Debug as Maven Build by default.
 Enable it in launch configuration dialog to plugin from workspace.
-* Use Run/Debug as Maven IT launch configuration to run verifier-based integration tests from Eclipse workspace.
+* Use Run/Debug as 'Maven JUnit Test' launch configuration to run verifier-based integration tests from Eclipse workspace.

 # Notes for Maven Core developers